 Mr. Schaeffer serves as CEO and Chairman of the Board.
-He is the founder of the Company and owns approximately 9% of the Company's stock.
-His dual role was established more than 19 years ago when he founded the Company.
-The Board believes that, at the Company's current stage of growth, the Board is best served by a chairman who is involved with the Company on a full-time basis, fully knowledgeable of both the Company's financial and operational workings, and is therefore able to bring great depth of knowledge about the Company to this role.
-The Board does not have a designated lead independent director.
+He is the founder of the Company and owns approximately 10.0% of the Company's stock.
+His dual role was established more than 20 years ago when he founded the Company.
+The Board regularly considers and evaluates this structure.
+The Board believes that the Company continues to be best served by a chairman who is involved with the Company on a full-time basis and possesses deep knowledge of its finances and operations.

-The Board's role in the Company is to provide general oversight of strategy and operations.
+The Board's role in the Company is to provide general oversight of strategy and operations and to oversee the hiring, performance review, compensation review and termination, as applicable, of the executive officers of the Company.
 As part of its oversight of operations, it reviews the performance of the Company and the risks involved in the operations of the Company.
 The Board and the Audit Committee receive regular reports on the status of the Company's internal controls and each has reviewed key operational risks.
-The Board's risk oversight role has no effect on its leadership structure as all directors, other than Mr. Schaeffer, are independent directors and therefore have no conflict that might discourage critical review.
+The Board's risk oversight role is not affected by its leadership structure as all directors, other than Mr. Schaeffer, are independent directors and therefore have no conflict that might discourage critical review.